 In this paper, we consider a new minimum power assignment problem which is not studied previously.
-The question that we will study is to find the optimum transmission power of each individual node such that 1) the induced communication graph is a spanner of the original communication graph; 2) the total (or the maximum) power of all nodes is minimized.
-Here, a subgraph H = (V, E') is a t-spanner of G = (V, E) if for every $u, v \in V$ , the length (or weight) of the shortest path between them in H is at most t times of the length of the shortest path between them in G. The value of t is called the stretch factor or spanning ratio.
+The problem is to find the optimum transmission power of each individual node such that 1) the induced communication graph is a spanner of the original communication graph; 2) the total (or the maximum) power of all nodes is minimized.
+Here, a subgraph H = (V, E')is a t-spanner of G = (V, E) if for every $u, v \in V$, the length (or weight) of the shortest path between them in H is at most t times of the length of the shortest path between them in G. The value of t is called the stretch factor or spanning ratio.
 If it is bounded by a constant, we say H is a spanner of G. Therefore, if the induced communication graph is a spanner of the original communication graph, then we guarantee there is a path between each pair of nodes whose length or power consumption is similar or "not bad" compared with the original possible ones when every node uses its maximum power.
 This will benefit routing performance on the network topology a lot.
-Clearly, for this problem, a necessary and sufficient condition that a solution exists is that the unit disk graph is connected when all nodes transmit at the maximum power $\mathcal{E}{max}$ .
+Clearly, for this problem, a necessary and sufficient condition that a solution exists is that the unit disk graph is connected when all nodes transmit at the maximum power E{max} .

 The rest of the paper is organized as follows.
-In Section II, we present a polynomial time algorithm to find the power assignment whose maximum is minimized (called min-max power assignment hereafter) such that the induced communication graph is a spanner.
-In Section III, we present an O(1)-approximation algorithm to find the minimum total radius assignment (min-total radius assignment) such that the induced communication graph is a spanner.
-In Section IV, we show that it is NP-hard to find the minimum total power assignment (min-total power assignment) such that the induced communication graph is a spanner.
-In Section IV, we show that it is NP-hard to find the minimum total power assignment (min-total power assignment expression) such that the induced communication graph is a spanner.
-Then we give two simple power assignment methods for this problem.
-We present the performances comparison of those two min-total power assignment algorithms in Section V. We conclude our paper with discussions of possible future research directions in Section VI.
+In Section 2, we present a polynomial time algorithm to find the power assignment whose maximum is minimized such that the induced communication graph is a spanner.
+In Section 3, we present an O(1)-approximation algorithm to find the minimum total radius assignment such that the induced communication graph is a spanner.
+In Section 4, we show that it is NP-hard to find the minimum total power assignment such that the induced communication graph is a spanner.
+Then we give two simple power assignment methods for this problem and present the performances comparison of those two min-total power assignment algorithms.
+We conclude our paper with discussions of possible future research directions in Section 5.